The Definitive Guide To Higher Rankings For WordPress Sites

 Some among you will say: I could have 301 redirected the old post to the new one with the same effect.
 True.
 Except: you’d lose the comments on the old post, which is in our opinion a sign of disrespect to people who took the time to comment, and 301 redirects take quite a bit of time sometimes.
 Of course you should treat this technique with care, and not abuse it to rank other products, but we think it can be done in everyone’s benefit.
 For instance this article: if you came here through a social media site like Facebook, expecting an article about WordPress SEO, that’s exactly what you got!

 One way of getting search engines to get to your older content a bit easier, thus increasing your WordPress SEO capabilites a LOT, is by using a related posts plugin.
 These plugins search through your posts database to find posts with the same subject, and add links to these posts.

-There are quite a few related posts plugins but I tend to stick with the Yet Another Related Posts Plugin or custom code in my own theme.
+There are quite a few related posts plugins but we tend to stick with custom code in our theme.
 A very good alternative is Microkid’s related post plugin, which lets you manually pick related posts.
 This might cost a bit more time before you hit publish but might very well be worth your while.

 There are also a lot of plugins that will automatically link certain keywords to certain posts.
-I do not like this at all as I find it to look very spammy.
+We do not like this at all as we find it to look very spammy.

 4.4 Go easy on the tags

 One of the most common issues we encounter on sites in our website reviews is the overuse of tags.
 Note that a tag in and of itself does not improve your SEO.
 The only way it improves your SEO is by relating one piece of content to another, and more specifically a group of posts to each other.

 We’ve recently released a tool we’ve built to help solve that problem, which makes it easy to delete & redirect and/or merge tags or other (custom) taxonomies.
 So if you’ve been guilty of using too many tags on your site you might want to check out our tool for optimizing tags.